11 Factors that make a high converting landing page

 In an attempt to educate the visitor as much as possible, do not overstuff your landing page.
 Cluttering will not help your cause.
 The design should be simple and elegant.
 Use a lot of white space in order to highlight what is important.
 Check out this landing page by Skype.

-Optimization landing page for all devices
+Optimize landing page for all devices

 If you are not moving with the changing times, then there is a good chance that your competition would eat up your share before you know it.
 It’s elementary but often ignored by companies in the haste of launching projects that it becomes embarrassing.

-Your landing page must be mobile friendly because odds are that your potential customer will be reaching it on a mobile device.
+Your landing page must be mobile-friendly because odds are that your potential customer will be reaching it on a mobile device.
 Not to mention that it allows you to present your page in another creative dimension.
 In case you missed the memo, more than half of e-commerce traffic is already driven by mobile devices.

 With the immense increase in the popularity of handheld devices, if you are not optimizing for every format of screen display, you are losing potential sales.

-Without making your prospective customer feeling like losing control, carefully design their journey to the required goal, let it be an opt-in or a checkout.
+Without making your prospective customer feel like losing control, carefully design their journey to the required goal, let it be an opt-in or a checkout.
 The key to doing that is to allow the user to navigate through calls to action through meaningful steps in the process.

 In the above image, there are quite a few links on the landing page that may deviate the visitor from the ultimate conversion goal.
 Here is a great study which was conducted by Hubspot on whether or not to include navigation.